-Several of the other jewel alocasias are excellent candidates for terrariums, including Alocasia baginda ‘Dragon Scale’ and Alocasia cuprea ‘Red Secret’.
+Several of the other jewel alocasia varieties are excellent candidates for terrariums, including Alocasia baginda ‘Dragon Scale’ and Alocasia cuprea ‘Red Secret’.

-There is a green velvet alocasia (Alocasia micholitziana ‘Frydek’) but it’s much larger, comes with a green foliage and more of a serrated arrowhead shaped leaf.
+There is a green velvet alocasia (Alocasia micholitziana ‘Frydek’), but it’s much larger and comes with green foliage and more of a serrated arrowhead-shaped leaf.

-As alluded to earlier, by far the most common problem in growing Alocasia reginula ‘Black Velvet’ is over-watering.
-However, through a false bottom terrarium and a well draining substrate you can certainly get the moisture balance right.
+By far the most common problem in growing Alocasia reginula ‘Black Velvet’ is over-watering.
+However, through careful watering and use of a well-draining substrate you can certainly get the moisture balance right.